A Self-Acupressure Routine for Headaches

 3. Press St 3.
 Use your middle and index fingers on both hands to gradually press up under the cheekbones, directly below the center of your eyes, for one minute.
 Straighten your spine and breathe deeply through your nose as you hold these points gently.

 4. Press the Headache Point.
 Place your right thumb into the webbing between the thumb and index finger (LI 4) on your left hand.
-Direct pressure underneath the bone that attaches to your index finger for a minute.
+Direct the pressure underneath the bone that attaches to your index finger for a minute.
 Then switch hands and work on your right hand.
+NOTE: Do not use this point if you are pregnant.